Kitty (1929 film): Cast

+Music

+The film featured a theme song entitled "How Can We Go On Parted" with lyrics composed by Raymond Wallace and music composed by Jimmy Campbell and Reg Connelly.
+The song is sung by Estelle Brody in the film and is also played instrumentally several times throughout the film.

 Historical significance

 Kitty, released in May 1929, is sometimes cited as the first British sound film as it was released in cinemas before Alfred Hitchcock's Blackmail, the other candidate for the honour.
 But that date only actually applies to its first silent version; the film was soon withdrawn from exhibition and retooled as a part-talkie, following the release of Blackmail.
 Furthermore, opponents of its claim point out that the sound portion of Kitty was filmed in the US, whereas Blackmail was filmed entirely in the UK.
 Drawing the distinction between "first British film with sound" and "first sound film made in Britain", this view holds that the latter is the true definition of the term and the distinction therefore goes to Blackmail.